arindamsaha282/arindamsaha282/README.md

 - 🔭 I’m currently working on: Human Agent Interaction, Embodied AI, Agile Robotics, Computer Vision for Humanitarian Assistance and Game-Theoretic approaches.
 - 📫 How to reach me: arindamsaha@berkeley.edu

-Looking to meet other *disruptive* founders in the SF Bay Area 🌊 and NYC Metropolitan Area 🌆 -->

 <!--
 **arindamsaha282/arindamsaha282** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.